 Our Spay and Neuter Program

-Our spay/neuter program has been a success for more than five decades.
+Our spay/neuter program has been a success for more than six decades.
 We have operated the only nationwide breeding control program in the United States facilitating more than 2.5 million spay/neuter procedures.

 Our partnership with Primarily Primates, the nation’s original primate sanctuary, has been a huge success.
 We’ve worked together to create a sanctuary that provides a lifelong home for chimpanzees, monkeys, birds and other animals used in laboratory experiments, abandoned as pets or from the entertainment industry.